CCI-MOC/hil/docs/USING.rst

 If using the basic auth/database auth backend, you must set the environment variables ``HIL_USERNAME`` and ``HIL_PASSWORD`` to the correct credentials.

+If using the auth/keystone auth backend, first make sure that the keystonemiddleware library is installed by running ``pip install keystonemiddleware``.
+Make sure to also source the OpenStack authentication credentials for the correct user and project.

 Deploying Machines
 ------------------